viant/mly/README.md

       SizeMB: 100
 ```

-To deal with large keyspaces, the external cache can be further configured using a L1 and L2 cache.
+To deal with larger key spaces, an external cache can be further configured using a tiered caching strategy.
+Any cached value will propagate upwards once found.

+For example, we can have a 2 tier caching strategy, where we will call the tiers L1 and L2.
-In this scenario, the L2 can be very large SSD-backed Aerospike instance and L1 could be a small in-memory based instance.
+In this scenario, the L2 cache can be a very large SSD-backed Aerospike instance and L1 cache could be a smaller memory-based instance.

-In this case, data is first checked in-memory, followed by L1, then L2, and then respectively synchronized from L2 to L1 and L1 to local memory.
+In this case, when we look for a cached value, first the in-memory cache is checked, followed by L1, then L2.
+Once the value is found, the value is copied to L2 then from L2 to L1 and L1 to local memory, depending on where it's found.

-**Example of service with both in-memory and Aerospike cache**
+**Example of `config.yaml` with both an in-memory and an Aerospike cache**

 ```yaml
 Endpoint:
   Port: 8080

 Models:
   - ID: mlv
     URL: s3://myBucket/myModelX